-- All documents must be submitted in one packet.
-Incomplete or partial packets will be returned to the Applicant. - A revised financial proforma must be submitted by the Applicant correctly reflecting all numbers in the final commitment letters and in the general contractor's contract approved by the architectural department. - The pro forma should not significantly deviate from the pro forma submitted by the Applicant in the competitive round. - HOME loans payments should conform to the requirements of the QAP and may be adjusted as a result of DCA's underwriting review. - The financial and staff capacity and creditworthiness of the Owner/Developer will be reconfirmed during underwriting and certified by DCA prior to closing.
+All documents must be submitted in one packet.
+Incomplete or partial packets will be returned to the Applicant.
+A revised financial proforma (DCA Core Application-Excel) must be submitted by the plicant correctly reflecting all numbers in the final commitment letters and in the general cor ntractor's contract approved by the architectural department.
+The pro forma should not significantly deviate from the pro forma submitted by the Applicant in the competitive round.
+HOME loans payments should conform to the requirements of the QAP and may be adjusted as a result of DCA's underwriting review.